-Action Requested: Cosponsor S. 131/H.R.
-618 the Improving Access to Workers' Compensation for Injured Federal Workers Act.
+Action Requested: Cosponsor the Improving Access to Workers' Compensation for Injured Federal Workers Act (H.R.
+3170).
 This legislation would modernize the Federal Employees' Compensation Act (FECA) to cover services provided to injured federal workers by physician associates/physician assistants (PAs) and nurse practitioners (NPs).
-This bipartisan legislation passed the House in the last Congress with an overwhelming bipartisan majority (325 to 83, RCV 233, 117th Congress), and was unanimously reported out of the Education and the Workforce Committee in June 2024.
+This bipartisan legislation passed the House in 117th Congress with an overwhelming bipartisan majority (325 to 83, RCV 233), and was unanimously reported out of the Education and the Workforce Committee in June 2024.

 Currently, federal employees are unable to receive treatment from PAs and NPs through federal workers' compensation following injuries sustained on the job.
 This overly burdensome and outdated restriction unnecessarily increases costs to both patients and the healthcare system and limits timely access to care for federal employees.
-If enacted into law, S. 131/H.R.
-618 would correct this unreasonable restriction for federal employees while also saving money for the federal government.1
+If enacted into law, this bill would correct this unreasonable restriction for federal employees while also saving money for the federal government.1